exactful/exactful/README.md

 # Hi there 👋

-I'm training deep neural networks on large datasets by night.
+I'm training deep neural networks on large datasets at night.

+Here's a selection of ML resources that I've written, built or developed recently:

-## My latest posts
+## Posts

 <!-- BLOG-POST-LIST:START -->
 - [Optimising linear regression: A guide to applying gradient descent](https://dev.to/exactful/applying-gradient-descent-to-linear-regression-409e)